rheanair7/BoulderMove/README.md

 Most routing apps just find the fastest path.
 BoulderMove layers on:

-- **Custom RAPTOR transit engine** — implements the RAPTOR algorithm from scratch over RTD + Bustang GTFS feeds, 790k+ rows of stop times
+- **Custom RAPTOR transit engine**: implements the RAPTOR algorithm from scratch over RTD + Bustang GTFS feeds, 790k+ rows of stop times
-- **Walk graph routing** — OSMnx-built pedestrian graph (38MB) with NetworkX shortest-path for walk-to-stop and stop-to-destination legs
+- **Walk graph routing**: OSMnx-built pedestrian graph (38MB) with NetworkX shortest-path for walk-to-stop and stop-to-destination legs
-- **XGBoost on-time prediction** — ML model trained on 6,000 synthetic trips using weather, transfer count, trip duration, time of day, and event proximity as features
+- **XGBoost on-time prediction**: ML model trained on 6,000 synthetic trips using weather, transfer count, trip duration, time of day, and event proximity as features
-- **Explainable ML breakdown** — each factor's penalty is shown to the user (rush hour −8%, snow −12%, etc.), mirroring the training formula
+- **Explainable ML breakdown**: each factor's penalty is shown to the user (rush hour −8%, snow −12%, etc.), mirroring the training formula
-- **Live context** — OpenWeather API for current conditions, Ticketmaster + CU Boulder Calendar for nearby events
+- **Live context**: OpenWeather API for current conditions, Ticketmaster + CU Boulder Calendar for nearby events
-- **Google Transit fallback** — if RAPTOR finds no journey, the backend falls back to Google Directions API silently
+- **Google Transit fallback**: if RAPTOR finds no journey, the backend falls back to Google Directions API silently

 ---